katiestar99/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 .. versionadded:: 1.3

-The stock inventory script system mentioned above works for all versions of Ansible, but calling ``--host`` for every host can be rather inefficient, especially if it involves API calls to a remote subsystem.
+The stock inventory script system mentioned above works for all versions of Assible, but calling ``--host`` for every host can be rather inefficient, especially if it involves API calls to a remote subsystem.

 To avoid this inefficiency, if the inventory script returns a top-level element called "_meta", it is possible to return all the host variables in a single script execution.
 When this meta element contains a value for "hostvars", the inventory script will not be invoked with ``--host`` for each host.
 This behavior results in a significant performance increase for large numbers of hosts.